 First, you need to form a nonprofit corporation under Vermont state law (Title 11B of the Vermont Statutes Annotated).

 In Vermont, you must have at least three directors on your board.

 The name of your nonprofit corporation cannot be the same as or similar to, or likely to be confused with, another corporation or business name already registered with the Secretary of State.
 In addition, the name must include the word "corporation," "incorporated," "company," or "limited," or the abbreviation "corp.," "inc.," "co.," or "ltd" and you cannot use the word "cooperative" or an abbreviation of that word in your name.
 To see if your proposed name is available, you can search the Vermont Corporations Database Keyword search on the Secretary of State's website.

-You create your nonprofit entity by filing a certificate of incorporation with the Vermont Secretary of State.
+You create your nonprofit entity by filing a certificate of incorporation with the Vermont Secretary of State and paying the $125 filing fee (as of July 2020).
 Your articles of organization must include basic information such as:

-The Secretary of State has a fillinable articles of incorporation form for nonprofits on its website which you can use to create your nonprofit corporation.
+The Secretary of State has an online portal to allow you to create and submit your articles of incorporation.
 Complete and file your articles following the instructions provided.
 Be sure to include the language required by the IRS to obtain 501(c)(3) tax-exempt status.
 For tax-exempt status, the IRS requires:

 For more information on IRS requirements for tax exemption, including sample language, see IRS Publication 557, Tax-Exempt Status for Your Organization, available on the IRS website.

 Before you file your articles of organization, you'll need to have bylaws that comply with Vermont law.
 Your bylaws contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Vermont.
 Your bylaws do not need to be filed with the state -- they are your internal operating manual.